 The Academic Resource Center (ARC) is available to help you succeed academically.
 ARC assists students who need accommodations and provides academic coaching.
-ARC also oversees student academic advisors (SAs) and provides peer tutors.
+The ARC is also home to the student academic advisors (SAs) and peer tutors.

 Disability Support Services

 Whitman College is committed to making our campus, classes and activities accessible to all students, including those with physical, medical, learning and psychological disabilities.